Pylyp Morachevskyi: Biography

 In 1859 he retired with his wife, three sons and two daughters to the village of Shnakivtsi in Nizhynsky County.
 In the 1860s he began his Bible translations into Ukrainian starting with the Gospels, completed in November 1861, then Acts of the Apostles Revelation and Psalms.
 He also wrote a Ukrainian "Sacred History" for elementary schools.
-However the Russian authorities did not permit the publication of his Ukrainian New Testament portions until 27 years after his death in 1906 in Nizhyn.
+However the Russian authorities did not permit the publication of his Ukrainian New Testament until after his death.
+In 1906 it was issued by Moscow Synod printing house, and immediately enjoyed great popularity.